matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 ***

-## :star: Singleton vs GOF singleton
+## :star: Singleton vs GOF singleton.

-- GOF singleton : one singleton per JVM
+- GOF singleton, one singleton per JVM.
-- Spring singleton : one singleton per Application Context
+- Spring singleton, one singleton per Application Context.

 ***

 ## :star: equals

-- By default equals comparing a object by comparing their address in memory
+- By default, equals comparing a object by comparing their address in memory
-- By default equals method tests for object identity it returns true if and only if the 2 objects are literally the same (point to the same location in memory)
+- By default, equals method tests for object identity it returns true if and only if the 2 objects are literally the same (point to the same location in memory).
-- In flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects
+- In a flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects.
-- The default implementation of `.equals()` relies on object identity, which may cause problems if we end up with multiple flyweights referring to the same underlying value
+- The default implementation of `.equals()` relies on object identity, which may cause problems if we end up with multiple flyweights referring to the same underlying value.
-- Concurrency issues sometimes give rise to decouple flyweight - there duplicates are fine so long as they return true when called `.equals()`
+- Concurrency issues sometimes give rise to decouple flyweight - there duplicates are fine so long as they return true when called `.equals()`.

 ```java
 public class Item {